The Texas school shooting victims have all been identified: This is who they are

 “Thank you everyone for the prayers and help trying to find my baby,” he wrote.
 “She’s been found.
 My little love is now flying high with the angels above.
 Please don’t take a second for granted.
 Hug your family.
 Tell them you love them.
 I love you Amerie jo.
 Watch over your baby brother for me.”

-The death of Jose Flores was confirmed by his uncle Christopher Salazar, reported the Washington Post.
+The death of Jose Flores was confirmed by his uncle Christopher Salazar, reported The Washington Post.
 Hours before the shooting, the boy had received an award for making the honour roll.

 The fourth-grader, his uncle said, loved to play baseball and was a “very happy little boy”.
 “He was very smart,” Mr Salazar said.
 “He wasn’t a kid who would look for trouble.”

-Family members of Annabell Guadalupe Rodriguez and Ellie Lugo confirmed the deaths of their daughters, hours after they issued appeals to report them missing.
+Family members of Annabelle Guadalupe Rodriguez and Ellie Lugo-Garcia confirmed the deaths of their daughters, hours after they issued appeals to report them missing.

-Annabell, a third grader, was in the same classroom as her cousin, who was also killed but has not yet been named, reported Houston’s KHOU.
+Annabelle, a third-grader, was in the same classroom as her cousin, Jackie Cazares, 10, reported Houston’s KHOU.
 Her parents reported her missing and had been frantically searching for her.

+Polly Flores, the aunt of Jackie and Annabelle’s great-aunt, told The New York Times that Jackie had just recently celebrated her first communion and was the more social of the pair of 10-year-olds.

+In a gut-wrenching Facebook post, Jackie’s father shared a picture of his daughter in what appears to be a recent picture from her communion, held only two weeks before her untimely death.

+“There is a select few, that won’t be kissing or hugging our babies tonight.
+My baby girl has been taken away from my family and I,” wrote Jacinto Cazares.
+“We’re devastated in ways, I hope no one ever goes thru.
+Taken out of arms and lives, in this freaking cowardly way, so young, so innocent, full of life and love.
+It hurts us to our souls.”

-Jennifer and Steven Lugo wrote a Facebook post describing their daughter Ellie as a “doll... the happiest [child] ever”.
+Jennifer Lugo and Steven Garcia wrote a Facebook post describing their daughter Ellie as a “doll... the happiest [child] ever”.

 “It’s hard to issue out a statement on anything right now my mind is going at 1000 miles per hour… but I do wanna send our thoughts and prayers to those who also didn’t make it home tonight!!!”
-Mr Lugo said.
+Mr Garcia said.

 “Mom and Dad love you never forget that and please try and stay by our side.”